 There are three ways to vote in this upcoming primary: voting by mail, early voting, and day-of voting.
 You can:

 - Vote on the day of the election at your polling place

 - Vote early at your early voting polling place

-- Vote via your absentee ballot (if you have already requested one)
+- Vote via your absentee ballot (which you can request at nycabsentee.com)

-VOTING ON PRIMARY DAYYou can vote in this primary as you would normally on election day, June 23rd.
-Polls are open 6am to 9pm on Tuesday, June 23rd.
-Find your polling site and its hours at NYC.POLLSITELOCATOR.COM.
+VOTING ON PRIMARY DAYYou can vote on Election Day, June 2022 (exact date TBA).
+Polls are open 6 a.m.–9 p.m. on Election Day.
+Find your polling site and its hours at nyc.pollsitelocator.com.

 Frequently Asked Questions

 What if I never receive my absentee ballot?
-If you sent in your application for an absentee ballot but it does not arrive in the mail you can vote in-person on election day!
+If you apply for an absentee ballot but it does not arrive in the mail, you can vote in person on Election Day!
 You do not need to bring in proof of filling out the application.